 Do I need professional pest control for orb weaver spiders?

 While there are remedies for spider infestations on the market in the form of insecticides and natural deterrents, they’re usually not very effective in the long-term.
 One of the best ways to reduce the number of spiders on your property is to invest in regular pest prevention.
-Professionals—such as the experts at Wil-Kil—can point out areas you may have missed or conditions that might lead to spiders.
+Professionals—such as the experts at Terminix Wil-Kil—can point out areas you may have missed or conditions that might lead to spiders.
 They can also provide treatment solutions and plans to reduce the number of other pests (read: spider food) on your property or in your home.

-Whether you’ve seen a dramatic increase in spiders around your home or you simply get the creeps when these crawling creatures come near, Wil-Kil Pest Control can help put your mind at ease when it comes to spider control and prevention in your Wisconsin home.
+Whether you’ve seen a dramatic increase in spiders around your home or you simply get the creeps when these crawling creatures come near, Terminix Wil-Kil Pest Control can help put your mind at ease when it comes to spider control and prevention in your Wisconsin home.
 To learn more about how we use proven methods and techniques to help reduce the number of spiders in your living areas or commercial business, give us a call.
 We’ll perform a no-obligation inspection and put together a program for comprehensive pest control that includes spiders, their prey, and more.